ezrosent/frawk/info/performance.md

 We benchmark on CSV and TSV data.
 Some utilities are not equipped for all possible configurations, for example:

 * `tsv-utils` is explicitly optimized for TSV and not CSV.
-We only run it on the TSV variants of these datasets, but note that the bundled `csv2tsv` takes longer than many of the benchmark workloads (38s for TREE_GRM_ESTN and 24s for all_train).
+We only run it on the TSV variants of these datasets, but note that the bundled `csv2tsv` takes longer -though not that much longer- than many of the benchmark workloads (28.7s for TREE_GRM_ESTN and 14.6s for all_train, with the new version v2.1.1).
 * Benchmarks for the `TREE_GRM_ESTN` dataset are not run on CSV input with `mawk` or `gawk`, as it contains quoted fields and these utilities do not handle CSV escaping out of the box.
 We still run them on the TSV versions